-Our policy numbers are RKL175444 and RTT208139.
+Our policy numbers are RKL175444 and RTT208139 and we are insured from 1st May 2021 to 30th April 2022.
 Insurance for overseas residential trips is arranged through the company responsible for organising these school trips abroad.

 RESIDENTIAL AND OVERSEAS TRIPS